-ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒
+ArtSaver: the MacOS Screen Saver for Beautiful Pictures ‒

 Because Your Pictures are Worth it